 Watch the video: Introduction to Integrated BioNet Vegetation Data for New South Wales.

-Vegetation classification data and maps are brought together to provide a single resource stored in BioNet and discoverable on the SEED portal.
+Vegetation classification data and maps are combined to provide a single resource stored in BioNet and discoverable on the SEED (Sharing and Enabling Environmental Data) portal.

 Integrated BioNet Vegetation Data is an important ongoing program to develop and maintain publicly available high-quality native vegetation classification and map products for New South Wales.

-- The first annual update of Integrated BioNet Vegetation Data is scheduled for release in late 2023 as version C2.0.
-It will incorporate user feedback and new field survey data compiled since the version C1.1 release in June 2022.
-This is part of the ongoing effort to continuously improve the State Vegetation Type Map and the NSW Plant Community Type classification.
+- The first annual update of Integrated BioNet Vegetation Data was released in December 2023, including plant community type (PCT) master list version C2.0 and State Vegetation Type Map (SVTM) version C2.0M2.0.
+It incorporates user feedback and new field survey data compiled since version C1.1 was released in June 2022.
+This is part of the ongoing effort to continuously improve the State Vegetation Type Map and the NSW plant community type classification.

-- The Plot to PCT Assignment Tool is available, making it easier to identify the correct Plant Community Type using standard floristic survey plot data in eastern NSW.
+- The Plot to PCT Assignment Tool is available, making identifying the correct plant community type easier using standard floristic survey plot data in eastern New South Wales.

-- Integrated BioNet Vegetation Data data are available in BioNet web services which are open, transparent, and available for use in your own application and business systems.
+- Integrated BioNet Vegetation Data is available in BioNet web services, which are open, transparent, and available for use in your own application and business systems.

 NSW vegetation classification hierarchy

-Plant Community Type (PCT) descriptions and data are maintained in the BioNet Vegetation Classification application.
+Plant community type descriptions and data are maintained in the BioNet Vegetation Classification application.

 BioNet flora survey plots

-NSW and nationally listed threatened species, populations and Threatened Ecological Communities (TECs) are expertly associated to Plant Community Types and hence to Vegetation Classes and Vegetation Formations.
-This provides an indication of potential threatened species habitat or the potential presence of a Threatened Ecological Community Threatened species, threatened populations and Threatened Ecological Community Plant Community Type associations can be downloaded.
+New South Wales and nationally listed threatened species, populations and threatened ecological communities (TECs) are expertly associated with plant community types, vegetation classes, and vegetation formations.
+This indicates potential threatened species habitat or the potential presence of a threatened ecological community.
+Threatened species, threatened populations and threatened ecological community plant community type associations can be downloaded.